swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 We're going to frame your setup like this: You have your chromatograms, in 12 different directories, representing 6 different treatment conditions, each with a replicate.
-The directores are labeled as follows: tX_1/2 where X is the treatment number and 1/2 indicates the replicate (e.g., t1\_1 and t1\_2).
+The directories are labeled as follows: tX_1/2 where X is the treatment number and 1/2 indicates the replicate (e.g., t1\_1 and t1\_2).
 You've already executed [phred](http://www.phrap.org/phredphrapconsed.html) and extracted your sequences.
 Fire up your ipython notebook, if you've not done this already, and execute the